Table of contents

 - 7. List your education and credentials

-- 8. Consider adding optional sections
+- 8. Consider optional sections

 - 9. Proofread your resume and download it as a PDF